hugo-nery/42-Porto/CommonCore/get_next_line/README.md

 # Resources:

-	- For the conclusion of this project, besides the help of greatest QA in the campus ddias-fe (Diogo Dias Ferreira) to fix a segfault no one could find, the help of the campus colleagues, and the use of functions from previous projects, were also used references from Stack Overflow, W3Schools, Linux man page.
+	- For the conclusion of this project, besides the help of greatest QA in the campus ddias-fe (Diogo Dias Ferreira) to fix a segfault no one could find, the help of campus colleagues, and the use of functions from previous projects, were also used references from Stack Overflow, W3Schools, and Linux man page.

 	- AI tools like Gemini, were used to help to identify edge cases for functions testing, a tutorial do use GDB so I could debug line by line, and also to clarify the issues from Memory Leak and the importance of avoiding/treating it.